drfleming0227/Redfish-Tools/doc-generator/README.md

 To configure the generated documentation, specify configuration keys in the base configuration file and command-line arguments.

-**Output modes:**

-**Output modes:**.
 If you specify a configuration option in more than one way, command-line arguments take precedence over configuration keys.

 Use the `--config` command-line argument to specify the base configuration file.